 A simulation is an imitation of the real thing, so the game will not be real.

-- Discuss: What positions shoot for goal in netball?
+Discuss: What positions shoot for a goal in netball?
 (Goal Shoot and Goal Attack)

 I have looked at a few games played between the two teams to see how accurate the goal shooters are.
-Here are the data.
+Here is the data.

 Show them this table of results: